Schmidt accounts for 4 TDs, Air Force beats Hawaii 56-26

 Air Force: will host Utah State on Saturday.
 The Falcons had won three in a row against the Aggies until last year’s 42-32 loss in Logan, Utah.

 Hawaii: The Rainbow Warriors visit New Mexico next Saturday.
-Hawaii has not won in Albuquerque, New Mexico, since the 1987 season and has lost its last six overall meetings against the Lobos.
+Hawaii has not won in Albuquerque, New Mexico, since the 1987 season and has lost its last six overall against the Lobos.